jordanritzie19/JavaScript-Projects/README.md

 The classic game of tic-tac-toe.
 Take turns facing off in the classic game of Tic-Tac-Toe against a computer.
 Sound feedback is given upon game completion depending on results, and a line is drawn marking how the game was won.

 ### Calculator
 A basic 4 function calculator.
-Users can add, subtract, multiply and divide on a sleek web version a calculator.
+Users can add, subtract, multiply and divide on a sleek web version of a calculator.